 Kevin has a season pass to enter the park, which conveniently also covers me and up to two additional cyclists.
 Otherwise, purchasing a day-pass is required to enter the park.
 It’s worth it, in my opinion, for what you’ll eventually experience.
 As we begin climbing Kevin tells me about how he saw a family of moose roaming along the road the year before.
 This year, we’re treated to big gangs of elk, lazily grazing just feet away in patches of knee-high grass.

 Perhaps the most memorable moment comes near the top, a small stretch of road that still has snow along it.
 The snow has been plowed clear, leaving epic walls of ice that form a channel for you to pass.
 Riding through it you feel like some sort of cycling Moses, parting the frosts of winter before you, pedaling your weary bike ahead toward the freedom of summer.
-It’s one of the iconic images of Trail Ridge Road and more or less a mandatory stop for photos.
+It’s one of the iconic images of Trail Ridge Road and a mandatory stop for photos.

 For the ride back down, we put on jackets stowed in our frame bags and eat the last of our food.
 We go back the way we came, legs fried and our day only half done.